 Despite this seeming like a brand new issue, it has actually always been happening.
 A study undertaken in Germany in 2011 proves this.
 The study was done to examine the effectiveness German football stadium staff to deal with cardiac arrests, also shows the frequency how these incidents.
 During the study a total of 52 cardiac arrests were witnessed, which equated to about 1 in every 400,000 fans.

 When looking at the size stadiums in England, these numbers being to make sense.
 Each stadium holds around 60,000 – 80,000 fans and with there being at least 10 matches played every weekend, it makes sense that we would see fans suffering from medical emergencies.
+A medical malpractice attorney will help you file for a claim for healthcare negligence.

 The rise in medical emergencies that viewers are witnessing on television is in fact because people are more health conscious after the pandemic.
 Fans have always suffered from these incidents, but the games were never stopped and were dealt with by the medical staff for the stadium, not the teams.